 Cutting the notches in the foundation lock blocks using the Alaskan chainsaw mill posts running in the slots of the channel iron.

-Erik Granberg standing beside the foundation beams cut and fit 29 years earlier by Erik Granberg, Ken Erickson, Larry Erickson and Bob Bean.
+Company President Erik Granberg standing beside the foundation beams cut and fit 29 years earlier by himself, Ken Erickson, Larry Erickson and Bob Bean.